 - 5oz ramen noodles (or rice noodles for a gluten-free version)

-- 2 tbsp gochujang paste (or miso for less spice)
+- 2 tbsp miso paste (gochujang paste for more spice)

 - Handful chopped green onions, for garnish

 - 1 tbsp sesame seeds, for garnish

 - 4 eggs (optional)